destijl/community/contributors/design-proposals/encryption.md

 ## Abstract

 The scope of this proposal is to ensure that resources can be encrypted at the datastore layer.
-Encryption will be optional for any resource but will be used by default for the Secret resource.
+Encryption will be optional for any resource, but will be used by default for the Secret resource.
 Secrets are already protected in transit via TLS.